vueuse/schema-org/README.md

 # UseSchemaOrg

 <p align="center">
-Build Google rich results for your sites search appearance, with the simplest Schema.org setup yet.
+Simple and automated Schema.org generation for Google rich results in your sites search appearance.
 </p>